ctrlouis/bhts/README.md

 # BHTS - Bee Hive Temperature Sensor

-The project is to save temperature inside different kind of hive to determine with isoliation is the best.
+The project goal is to save temperature inside different kind of hive to determine with isoliation is the best.

 ## 🛠️ Hardware